saahirlol/plex-photo-archiver/readme.md

 ## Example

-For example, if you have a playlist named "Keido," the script will:
+For example, if you have a playlist named "test," the script will:

-- Create a directory named `./Keido`.
+- Create a directory named `./test`.
-- Copy all files from the "Keido" playlist into this directory.
+- Copy all files from the "test" playlist into this directory.
-- Compress the directory into `Keido.zip`, `Keido.tar.gz`, and `Keido.7z`.
+- Compress the directory into `test.zip`, `test.tar.gz`, and `test.7z`.

 ## Troubleshooting